Wednesday, June 17, 2026

 Despite a weeks-long ceasefire, the United States and Iran are yet to hold more than one round of peace talks. ©AFP

-Tehran (AFP) – Iran delivered a new proposal for peace talks with the US via mediator Pakistan, state media reported Friday, with negotiations between the two sides frozen despite a weeks-long ceasefire.
+Tehran (AFP) – Iran delivered a new proposal for peace talks with the United States via mediator Pakistan, state media reported Friday, with negotiations between the two sides frozen despite a weeks-long ceasefire.
 The text of the proposal was handed to Islamabad on Thursday evening, the IRNA news agency reported.
 The war, launched by the United States and Israel with a vast wave of surprise strikes on February 28, has been on hold since April 8, but only one failed round of direct talks has taken place between Iranian and US representatives.

 Washington, meanwhile, was gripped by a legalistic debate over whether Trump had passed a deadline for requesting congressional approval for his war with Iran.
-Administration officials, including defense secretary Pete Hegseth, insisted that the ceasefire meant that the clock was paused on a 60-day deadline requiring the president to seek war powers authorization from Congress.
-“For War Powers Resolution purposes, the hostilities that began on Saturday, February 28 have terminated,” a senior administration official told AFP late on Thursday.
+Administration officials, including Defence Secretary Pete Hegseth, insisted that the ceasefire meant that the clock was paused on a 60-day deadline requiring the president to seek war powers authorisation from Congress.
+Trump is under increasing domestic pressure over the war, with inflation spiking, no clear victory in sight, and midterm elections due in November.

 In Iran, meanwhile, the economic consequences of the war, which come on top of years of fierce international sanctions, were beginning to bite.
-On Thursday, the US military said its blockade had stopped Iran from exporting $6 billion worth of oil, while inflation, already above 45 percent before the war, reached 53.7 percent in recent weeks, according to the national statistics center.
-“For many people, paying rent and even buying food has become difficult, and some have nothing left at all,” 28-year-old Mahyar told an AFP reporter based outside Iran, saying the company he worked for had laid off 34 people — nearly 40 percent of its staff.
+The US imposed new sanctions Friday on three Iranian foreign currency exchange firms, while the Treasury warned against paying a “toll” to Iran for safe passage through the Strait of Hormuz.
+On Thursday, the US military said its blockade had stopped Iran from exporting $6 billion worth of oil, while inflation has risen past 50 percent in recent weeks.
+“For many people, paying rent and even buying food has become difficult, and some have nothing left at all,” 28-year-old Mahyar told an AFP reporter based outside Iran.

 Trump has repeatedly lashed out at Washington’s international allies for failing to join efforts to reopen the Strait of Hormuz.
 France and Britain have led efforts to bring together an international coalition of dozens of countries that would help reopen the strait, but only once peace is secured.
+But on Thursday, a US official confirmed to AFP that Washington was launching its own international coalition to restart shipping.
+That prompted French Foreign Minister Jean-Noel Barrot to insist that the US mission was “not of the same nature as the one we established,” and would instead serve as “a sort of complement” to it.

 © 2024 AFP